 S-State Cycling

 The oxygen-evolving complex (OEC) of PSII is the active site where water is converted to oxygen and protons [27].
 It consists of a metal-oxo cluster with the formula Mn4CaO5.
 As P680 absorbs successive photons, they induce charge separations, which cause electrons to be extracted from the Mn cluster.
 Each electron removed from the WOC replaces one lost by the reaction center when an electron is transferred downstream to metabolism.
 Consecutive charge separations induce four increasingly oxidized states, known as S-States [28], denoted as S0, S1, S2, and S3, followed by a transient S4 state, which rapidly decays to S0 (Figure 3).
 Once four photons have been absorbed and the Mn cluster has lost four electrons, it replaces them by oxidizing two water molecules to one molecule of molecular oxygen.
-Therefore, a complete water oxidation cycle during oxygenic photosynthesis requires the absorption of four photons and the successive accumulation of four oxidizing equivalents [27–29].
+Therefore, a complete water oxidation cycle during oxygenic photosynthesis requires the sequential absorption of four photons by a PSII, with the progressive accumulation of four oxidizing equivalents in the OEC [27–29].